ericeddy/Productly-App-Clip/README.md

 	- Swapping Environment Variables is currently the best way to test the app

 ## Assumptions & Decisions:
+App Icon:
+- In a production ready app I would ensure that the app icon bundle was generated, imported & being correctly used by the app.

 Error Logging:
 - In a production ready app I would setup an error & crash reporting service like Sentry.